Fat Tailed Factors: Fat Tailed Portfolios

 In particular, let us imagine two components with same variances and kurtoses, but the first one has twice the return of the second one; Kelly dictates that the first component would get twice the leverage of the second, while the fat tailed portfolio would only allocate it $2^{1/3} \approx 125.9\%$ of the leverage of the second component.

 It is, however, important to note that the fat-tailed portfolio (\ref{ICAportfolio}) only maximizes the return per unit of kurtosis; it does not specifically target low variance, and its variance is not guaranteed to be low.
-Even the independence of the ICs does not necessarily lead to variance decay through diversification.
-Diversification, in the sense of reducing riskiness of the portfolio by including more components, would require summation of components of equal variance; the ICs themselves have equal variances by construction, but in the portfolio they are weigthed by the cubed root of the ratio of their mean to kurtosis.
-Diversification is only likely if this ratio is relatively stable across the ICs.
-On the other hand, the cubed root scaling serves to flatten the portfolio weights, so the requirement that they are stable is easier to achieve in practice, as will be shown in Sections 4 and 5.
+On the other hand, the cubed root scaling serves to flatten the portfolio weights, so the portfolio is more diversified than the Kelly portfolio, as will be shown in Sections 4 and 5.

 In the absence of such diversification, the fat-tailed portfolio only moves the risk from the fourth moment to the second; it pushes the risks from the tails of the distribution towards its centre, but it does not eliminate them from the centre.